AlexMcSD/ship-capsize-2022/Final code/README.txt

 The files are designed to be performed in Jupyter Notebook.
 Store separate systems in separate folders, to keep the data separate.

+To import data from different files, only the FileName variable needs to be changed to the appropriate name.
+This will also save all data to that file.

 model.py : stores functions such as the vector field and eigenbasis coordinates used in multiple notebooks

 HyperbolicTrajectory.ipynb: set inital model and forcing parameters, finds and saves the hyperbolic trajectories corresponding to capsize